albusdemens/astrarecon/README.md

 # Astrarecon

-Contributors: A.C.
+Copyright 2016-2017, All rights reserved
+Technical University of Denmark, Kongens Lyngby, Denmark Code written by A.C.
 Jakobsen, A. Cereser

-Technical University of Denmark, Department of Physics, NEXMAP

-andcj@fysik.dtu.dk, alcer@fysik.dtu.dk

 *** Still a work in progress ***